syncfusion-content/xamarin-docs/Xamarin/Chat/Swiping.md

 # Swiping Messages in Xamarin.Forms Chat(SfChat)

-The SfChat allows to enabling the swiping option by setting the SfChat.AllowSwiping property to true.
+The [SfChat](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html) allows to enabling the swiping option by setting the [SfChat.AllowSwiping](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_AllowSwiping) property to `true`.
 Swipe views are displayed when swiping from ‘left to right’ or ‘right to left’ on a message.
 The control provides customizable swipe templates for swiping on the left and right side.
-The swipe gesture can be restricted to a certain point on the message by setting the SfChat.MaxSwipeOffset property.
+The swipe gesture can be restricted to a certain point on the message by setting the [SfChat.MaxSwipeOffset](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_MaxSwipeOffset) property.

 ### Swipe templates

-The Swiping can be customized by using the SfChat.LeftSwipeViewTemplate when swiping towards right and SfListView.RightSwipeViewTemplate when swiping towards left.
+The Swiping can be customized by using the [SfChat.LeftSwipeViewTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_LeftSwipeViewTemplate) when swiping towards right and [SfListView.RightSwipeViewTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Chat.SfChat.html#Syncfusion_XForms_Chat_SfChat_RightSwipeViewTemplate) when swiping towards left.
 The content inside the swipe template is arranged based on the offset values when swiping a message.

 {% tabs %}
 {% highlight xaml %}